a-bird-of-paradise/flex-and-bison/README.md

 ## Chapter 9 Exercises

+1. Relatively straightforward.
+Adapt the lexer to return 0 on a new line and then you can remove the `EOL` tokens from the grammar.
+You still need an end-of-file to terminate the program.

+    What you probably actually want is to have a flag in your context object that lets the lexer communicate to the main program that execution is complete.
+I might put that in.

 2. We can break the LALR parser relatively easily with the `ON DUPLICATE` statement.
 As the scanner returns one token for `ON[ \t\n]+DUPLICATE` statements like
     ````sql
     INSERT INTO t1 (a,b,c)